nitrictech/docs/docs/reference/python/v0/schedules/schedule.md

 ---
 title: Python - schedule()
-description: Creates a new Schedule to run a function on a defined frequency.
+description: Reference for Nitric's Python library - Creates a new Schedule to run a function on a defined frequency.
 ---

 Creates a new Schedule to run a function on a defined frequency.